Programming for Mathematical Applications#

 Additional Readings#

-[Think] Think Julia: How to Think Like a Computer Scientist, Ben Lauwens and Allen Downey.
-Free online book.
+[Think Julia] Think Julia: How to Think Like a Computer Scientist by Ben Lauwens and Allen Downey.
+An excellent, free online book that introduces programming fundamentals from the ground up.

 Computing Resources#

-By generous support from the Division of Data Sciences, we have access to cloud-based Julia server based on Jupyter notebooks in a browser.
-Visit datahub and sign in using your CalNet ID.
+Cloud Environment (Recommended) Thanks to generous support from the Division of Data Sciences, you have access to a cloud-based Julia environment through the campus Datahub.
+This platform runs Jupyter notebooks directly in your browser.
+Simply sign in with your CalNet ID to get started.